cuulee/contextablejs/README.md

 ORM frameworks usually provide object validation out of the box.
 What about error handling?
 Isn't that pretty similar thing?
 Validation happens before actual action and error handling happens afterwords thus validation and error handling go hand in hand. *Contextable.js* has been written with that in mind.

 Let's take a real life use case where we are inserting books with unique names into a MongoDB collection.
 We validate each book before we write anything into a database.
-To be safe, we also validate if a book with the provided name already exists.
-If the book object isn't valid we show nicely formatted error messages to a user telling what went wrong.
+To be safe, we also validate that a book with the provided name does not exists in a database.
+If the book object isn't valid we show nicely formatted error message to a user telling what went wrong.
 When the object is valid we write it to the database.
-Will the operation succeed?
-Maybe yes, sometimes no. We can expect at least the `E11000` MongoDB error, for sure.
+Will the operation always succeed?
+Maybe yes, sometimes no. We can expect at least the `E11000` MongoDB error.
 This is because validation and write operation do not execute in atomic way.
-In case of an error we again want to show a nicely formatted error message to a user.
+In case of a database error, we again want to show a nicely formatted error message to a user.
 This means that we need to write two error handling mechanisms for pretty much the same thing.

 *Contextable.js* unifies validation and error handling.
-We can handle validation and other errors in a single way thus we can show unified error messages to a user.
+We can handle validation and other field-related errors in a single way.
 We only need to tell *Contextable.js* which errors to be handled and how to be handled, *Contextable.js* will do the rest.

 ## Install